August 24, 2024 | Offer in Compromise | Tax Debt | Tax Issues | Tax Relief

 Appeal the Tax Due

 In New York State, you have the right to appeal if you don’t agree with a tax assessment.
-Generally, there are strict appeals deadlines that are noted on the notices from the DTF, but if you miss the deadline, you may still be able to request a review.
+Generally, there are strict appeals deadlines that are noted on the notices from the DTF, but if you miss the deadline, you may still be able to request a review as an audit reconsideration.
 Appealing state taxes requires strong knowledge of the tax code — you may want to get a tax professional to represent you.

 Consequences of Unpaid New York Taxes